CityOfZion/neo3-boa/README.md

 - Works for Python 3.6+

-- Log compiler errors and warnings
+- Logs compiler errors and warnings

-- Log when main method is analysed
+- Logs when the main method is analysed

-- Log methods inclusions in `.abi` file to work with Neo Debuggers.
+- Logs method inclusions in `.abi` file to work with Neo Debuggers.

 - Converts Functions